 The Ice Denettes Synchronized Skating program was formed at the Ice Den Chandler in 2018.
-Our program is currently comprised of five teams – Affinity (Intermediate), Synergy (Open Juvenile), Harmony (Synchro Skills 3), Unity (Synchro Skills 2), and Rising Stars (Synchro Skills 1).
+Our program is currently comprised of five teams – Affinity (Intermediate), Synergy (Open Juvenile), Harmony (Pre-Juvenile), Unity (Pre Preliminary), and Rising Stars (Synchro Skills ).
 Synchro is a highly competitive sport throughout the world and through our program we drive skaters to be their best while training in a positive team environment.
 The Ice Denettes pride themselves on being a supportive community that creates friendships and memories that will last a lifetime.

 We are very excited for Affinity and Synergy to work with highly renowned synchro choreographer, Becky Gallion.
 With over 17 years of synchronized skating coaching experience and multiple national titles earned, Coach Becky brings a wealth of experience and expertise to the Ice Denettes.
-The Affinity and Synergy Ice Denettes IJS teams will compete at Pacific Coast Sectionals, with the opportunity to advance to Nationals.
+The Affinity, Synergy and Harmony Ice Denettes IJS teams will compete at Pacific Coast Sectionals, with the opportunity to advance to Nationals.